-- 1. Describe the Governance Structure of the College.
-Do members of the College Council /Board include lay and student members?
-How students and faculty members access Board / Council decisions?
-(See number 3 below) - 2.
-Evaluate the effectiveness of mechanisms for organisational decision-making.
+- 1. Evaluate the effectiveness of mechanisms for organizational decision-making.
 Are necessary decisions made in a timely and efficient manner with appropriate input from concerned parties?
-Assess the relative roles of committees of the faculty, department heads, and medical school administrators in decision-making. - 3.
+Assess the relative roles of committees of the faculty, department heads, and medical school administrators in decision-making. - 2.
 Assess the effectiveness of the methods used to communicate with the faculty.
 Do faculty perceive themselves to be well informed about important issues at the institution?
-Do faculty believe that they have sufficient opportunities to make themselves heard?
+Does faculty believe that they have sufficient opportunities to make themselves heard?

-V. EDUCATIONAL RESOURCES
+EDUCATIONAL RESOURCES